-The CSP will calculate the Class Factor for most classes of Pass-Through Certificates having a principal or notional principal amount.
-As Administrator, we will make available each month (including on our website), the Class Factor for each class of Pass-Through Certificates having a principal or notional principal amount.
+As Administrator, we calculate and make available each month (including on our internet website) the Class Factor for each class of Pass-Through Certificates having a principal or notional principal amount.

-The "Class Factor" for any month for any class having a principal amount is an exact decimal rounded to eight places which, when multiplied by the original principal amount of a Pass-Through Certificate of that class, will equal its remaining principal amount.
+The "Class Factor" for any class having a principal amount for any month is an exact decimal rounded to eight places which, when multiplied by the original principal amount of a Pass-Through Certificate of that class, will equal its remaining principal amount.
 The Class Factor for any month reflects payments of principal to be made on the Payment Date in the same month.

-Class Factors will be available on or about the fourth Business Day (as defined below) of each month.
+Class Factors will be available on or about the fifth Business Day (as defined below) of each month.